 - F1 Highest short-term credit quality.
 Indicates the strongest intrinsic capacity for timely payment of financial commitments; may have an added "+" to denote any exceptionally strong credit feature. - F2 Good short-term credit quality.
 Good intrinsic capacity for timely payment of financial commitments. - F3 Fair short-term credit quality.
 The intrinsic capacity for timely payment of financial commitments is adequate. - B Speculative short-term credit quality.
 Minimal capacity for timely payment of financial commitments, plus heightened vulnerability to near term adverse changes in financial and economic conditions. - C High short-term default risk.
 Default is a real possibility. - RD Restricted default.
 Indicates an entity that has defaulted on one or more of its financial commitments, although it continues to meet other financial obligations.
 Applicable to entity ratings only. - D Default.
 Indicates a broad-based default event for an entity, or the default of a specific short-term obligation.

 The modifiers "+" or "-" may be appended to a rating to denote relative status within major rating categories.
 Such suffixes are not added to the 'AAA' Long-term rating category, to categories below 'CCC', or to Short-term ratings other than 'F1'.
-(The +/- modifiers are only used to denote issues within the CCC category, whereas issuers are only rated CCC without the use of modifiers.)
+(The +/- modifiers are only used to denote issues within the CCC category.)